dvb2017/dsc-capstone-project-v2-onl01-dtsc-ft-052620/README.md

 ## Introduction

 **Business Case**  The business care here is a bit different than previous projects.
-Rather than focusing solely on an in depth analysis of the data in order to answer a question, my goal is to create a data tool and incorporate the analysis into that.
+Rather than focusing solely on an in depth analysis of the data in order to answer a specific question, my goal is to create a data tool and incorporate the analysis into that.
 Specifically, I would like to create an interface that provides a wealth of information about stock market prices.
 It should be simple to use and provide a high level of interactivity.
 As this is a data science project, there will also be an emphasis on machine learning and how it could be used to predict future prices.
 Additionally, there were two specific topics I wanted to examine and visualize, these were yield rates and economic sectors.